5.4.1 SECURITY OF INFORMATION

 All Edmonton Police Commissioners and staff are responsible for the security and protection of Edmonton Police Commission (Commission) information against unauthorized access and use.

-The safeguarding of information is paramount as required by the Freedom of Information and Protection of Privacy Act (Act).
+The safeguarding of information is paramount as required by the Protection of Privacy Act (POPA).
 All Commission members and staff will strictly adhere to the guidelines and procedures outlined as they relate to the security of sensitive and other information.

 Definitions:

-Disclosure – Disclosure means to release, transmit, reveal, expose, show, provide copies of, tell the contents of, or give personal information by any means, to someone.
-It includes oral transmission of information by telephone, or in person; provision of personal information on paper, by facsimile or in another format; and electronic transmission through electronic mail, data transfer, or the Internet.
+Disclosure – Disclosure means to release, transmit, reveal, expose, show, provide copies of, tell the contents of, or give personal information by any means to someone.
+It includes oral transmission of information by telephone, or in person; provision of personal information on paper, by facsimile or mail; and electronic transmission through electronic mail, data transfer or the internet.

 Procedures: